-Other members of the household could accidentally step on them, or other animals can attack them.
+Other household members could accidentally step on them, or other animals can attack them.
 You should monitor their free-range explorations to prevent harm to your guinea pig.

-Limiting their movements to a particular part of your home helps you observe your pet’s activities, making sure they don’t get into something that may hurt them.
+Limiting their movements to a particular part of your home helps you observe your pet’s activities, ensuring they don’t get into something that may hurt them.

 As much as guinea pigs love to play, most owners will only include a hay rack and a sleeping den, but this limits your pet’s activity.
-The perfect items to include in your guinea pig’s cage, in addition to their food and water sources are:
+The perfect items to have in your guinea pig’s cage, in addition to their food and water sources, are:

 Items with steeper inclines are impossible for guinea pigs to climb without injuring themselves.
 Keeping materials in your guinea pig’s cage with no more than a 30-degree incline is the perfect slope for them to climb safely.